Ninotd/data-corrige/README.md

-# Data analysis exercise for Noé Bootcamp (corrigé)
+# Data analysis exercise for Noé Bootcamp (correction)
-During Noé program, participants get to learn how to analyze data thanks to python, jupyter notebook and libraries like pandas or seaborn.
+During [Noé Program](https://noe.pm), participants get to learn how to analyze data thanks to python, jupyter notebook and libraries like pandas or seaborn.
 There are 4 exercises which are based on datasets found on **Kaggle**

 ## Details